-Have you noticed how there are plenty of types of 2D games in the market?
+Have you noticed how there are still plenty of types of 2D games going around the market?

-You get combative games where your goal is to defeat droves of enemies in order to succeed.
+You get combative games where your primary goal is to defeat enemies that come in endless droves.
 You get puzzling games where problem-solving is at their core.
-And you even get games with a full-blown story with you as the main character.
+And you even get games with a full-blown story that centers around you, the main character.
 All this despite the praise 3D games continue to receive (and amid speculation that they will eradicate 2D games entirely).

-There are hundreds of mechanics you can bring into your 2D game.
-But if you’re curious to know which types of 2D games are the most popular and which ones people tend to enjoy, this listed article is for you.
+There are hundreds of stories and mechanics you can bring into your 2D game.
+But if you’re curious to know which types of 2D games are the most popular and which ones players tend to enjoy, this listed article is for you.

-But before we get into the meat of the article and discuss the different different types of 2D games, let’s first take a look at what 2D games are.
+Before we get into the meat of the article and discuss the different different types of 2D games, let’s first take a look at what 2D games are.

 Defining 2D Games